8

 DESIGN & STYLING

-That does at least simplify the suspension specification, because all versions of the A-Class except for those AMG models and the now-saloon-only A250e PHEV use the same axles (struts with helper springs and passive twin-tube dampers up front, with a torsion beam at the rear), and all run the same ‘lowered comfort’ coil springs.
+All versions of the A-Class except for the AMG models use the same axles (struts with helper springs and passive twin-tube dampers up front, a torsion beam at the rear) and all run the same ‘lowered comfort’ coil springs.

-All A-Classes now come with dual-clutch automatic gearboxes – the old manual options having been dropped – but the number of ratios depends on the engine.
+Every A-Class now comes with a dual-clutch automatic gearbox, the old manual options having been dropped, but the number of ratios depends on the engine.

 INTERIOR

-Mercedes is also beefing up the A-Class’s standard equipment by chucking in its seat comfort package for free on all models.
+Mercedes has also beefed up the A-Class’s standard equipment by chucking in its Seat Comfort package for free on all models.
 This adds cushion height adjustment for both front seats, as well as both cushion angle adjustment and a cushion extension for the driver’s side.
-Having such broad adjustability and useful support in the seat base boosted comfort quite a bit for our longer-legged testers, and made an already strong driving position even better.
+Having such broad adjustability and useful support in the seat base boosted comfort quite a bit for our longer-legged testers and made an already strong driving position even better.

 Comfort levels aren’t quite as creditable in the rear seats.
-Back there, outright space is only average for the hatchback class: a Volkswagen Golf offers better head room and a Toyota Corolla more leg room.
-But, as a compromise of outward compactness and design appeal and inward practicality, what the A-Class offers is certainly respectable.
+Back there, outright space is only average for the hatchback class: the Volkswagen Golf offers better head room and the Toyota Corolla more leg room.
+But as a compromise of outward compactness and design appeal and inward practicality, what the A-Class offers is certainly respectable.
 The oddly bulky interior door handles, which eat needlessly into second-row knee room, will continue to be a source of complaint for some.

 Multimedia system